-This article in particular, looks both at annuities in general and specifically Allianz annuity offerings and breaks down some of the things to consider before buying.
 Failure to learn about the fees, charges, and penalties as well as the reality of the potential for growth can lead to some very disappointed customers.

 With that aside, Allianz does generally appear have a pretty solid reputation.
 The complaint volume is low, and the company holds a solid position in the market.
 In spite of the lawsuit, which points to a very particular and specific issue, there aren’t any major concerns regarding Allianz being a reputable company.

 Allianz focuses all of their products on retirement planning, even their very specific type of life insurance.
 As a result, their products are going to appeal to an equally specific market.
 Those in search of traditional life insurance, especially term coverage, will need to look elsewhere, as Allianz doesn’t write that type of insurance.

 Because of the heavy emphasis on investments and the investment choices that need to be made with these products, Allianz is best suited to those who are pretty savvy in terms of how these investment work, what they really want or need out of the products, and what they can expect in terms of return on investment.
 A good, trustworthy financial advisor is also your best bet when choosing products like those offered by Allianz.